Opening Doors and Changing Lives for over 100 Years!

 ● one week of summer camp for an at-risk child

-● a week of after-school programming (tutoring and STEM activities) and a nutritious snack for a child
+● a week of after-school programming (tutoring and STEM activities) for a child